Advancing Alzheimer's Care: Home-based tDCS for Affective Symptoms

 Masking Description

 Patients will be blinded throughout the trial.
-As the application of tDCS electrical current over the skin can be perceived by the participants, the study team will employ a sham condition that method has been shown to be reliable and indistinguishable from active treatment.
+As the application of tDCS electrical current over the skin can be perceived by the participants, the study team will employ a sham condition that has been shown to be reliable and indistinguishable from active treatment in previous clinical trials published in the available scientific literature.
 An individual on the study team will be delegated to randomize and program and re-program devices.
 Participants will act as their own control.
 The researcher supervising the stimulation will be blinded to the intervention the participant is receiving.

 Arm Groups